r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Of course, now that you mention it, you are correct!
 It makes not a lick of sense!

 **Archer of Shinjuku:**
-Why DID I move to protect {(M) him /(F) her}?
+Why DID I move to protect [♂ him /♀ her]?
 I could certainly not abide a meaningless death for myself.

 **Archer of Shinjuku:**
 Why do you think I did it?